An overview of all of the projects the non-profit Beurer-Foundation supports can be found here.See the table here for a list of all of our projects.

 The Café Canape in Ulm is a place of inclusion, rehabilitation and integration.

 For more than ten years, Beurer has been using the proceeds from its Christmas sale to support local charitable institutions helping disadvantaged children and young people.
 The Ulm-based company has a tradition of organising a Christmas sale for its employees.
-In 2015, they raised over EUR 37,000.

 Together with Terre des Hommes, the Beurer-Foundation provides educational support for returnees to Afghanistan.